The following are policies related to business travel for Calvin University staff and faculty.

 Using your Huntington corporate credit card for travel

 Travel expenses are consolidated via the Huntington credit card.
-The Huntington commercial card service benefits the college by reducing cash use, improving documentation, streamlining administration, and providing reports to help manage travel expenses.
+The Huntington commercial card service benefits the university by reducing cash use, improving documentation, streamlining administration, and providing reports to help manage travel expenses.
 The Huntington card is to be used only for college business expenses; use of your college card for personal purposes is not allowed.

 If your position requires the use of a corporate credit card for college-related expenses, including travel or other business-related purchasing, and you do not have a card; contact your department chair/supervisor.
 Huntington Corporate Card Request form can be found under Forms & Policies under Financial Services.

 Questions or comments